pghvlaans/sbotools/man-md/sboremove.1.md

 **sboremove** removes packages installed from SlackBuilds, along with any unneeded dependencies.
-Dependency information is pulled recursively from *info* files and honors the contents of [sbotools.hints(5)](sbotools.hints.5.md); any dependencies that are required by no other installed SlackBuilds are eligible for removal as well. **sboremove** does not handle blacklisted scripts.
-If **sboremove** is called with the **\--alwaysask** flag, the dependency requirements of other installed SlackBuilds are not checked.
+Dependency information is pulled recursively from *info* files and honors the contents of [sbotools.hints(5)](sbotools.hints.5.md); any dependencies required by no other installed SlackBuilds are eligible for removal as well. **sboremove** does not handle blacklisted scripts.

+If **sboremove** is called with the **\--alwaysask** flag, all dependencies receive removal prompts, even if they are required by other installed SlackBuilds.
+The per-script prompts list installed reverse dependencies, if any.

 To remove *compat32* packages, call **sboremove** with the **\--compat32** flag.